Joe Milton: Tennessee

-Milton transferred to Tennessee, where he was named the team's starter.
-He was benched in favor of Hendon Hooker, a fellow transfer quarterback from Virginia Tech, after an injury against Pittsburgh.
+Milton transferred to Tennessee, where he was named the team's starter going into the 2021 season.
+During the Volunteers' second game of the season against Pittsburgh, Milton suffered an injury, and Hendon Hooker, a fellow transfer quarterback from Virginia Tech, replaced him in the lineup.
 He recorded a passing touchdown against #1 Georgia in relief in the 41–17 loss on November 13.
-Milton played in a relief role in six games the rest of the 2021 season.
+Milton played in a relief role in six games for the rest of the 2021 season.

 In the 2022 season, Hooker was the primary starter for the 11–2 Volunteers.
-Milton played the backup role for most the season.
+Milton played the backup role for most of the season.
 He had productive outings in relief of Hooker with multiple games going over 100 yards passing and scoring at least one passing touchdown.
 On November 19, against South Carolina, Hooker sustained a season-ending ACL injury, making Milton the starter for the rest of the season.
 Milton made his first start of the season against Vanderbilt.
 He passed for 147 yards and a touchdown in the 56–0 victory.
 Tennessee qualified for the Orange Bowl against #7 Clemson.
 In the game, Milton passed for 251 yards and three touchdowns in the 31–14 victory to earn MVP honors.

+Milton began the 2023 season as the Volunteers' starting quarterback.
+He threw for two passing touchdowns and ran for two rushing touchdowns in a 49–13 victory over Virginia.
+Following three total touchdowns in a 30–13 win over Austin Peay, Milton and the Vols had their first setback against Florida on September 16, when they lost 29–16.
+To start Tennessee's 45–14 victory over UTSA in the following game, Milton had an 81-yard rushing touchdown on the Vols' first offensive drive.
+The play marked the longest rushing play by a quarterback in program history.
+Following conference victories over South Carolina and Texas A&M, Milton had 271 yards and two passing touchdowns in a loss to Alabama.
+In a critical Nov.
+11 game in Columbia, Mo., between No. 13 Tennessee and No. 14 Missouri, Milton and the Tennessee offense were only able to score one second-quarter touchdown as they lost 36–7.

+A week later, against No. 1 Georgia, Milton and Tennessee were again defeated handily, 38–10.
+Joe Milton did not throw a touchdown.

+Milton passed for 383 yards and four touchdowns to go along with two rushing touchdowns in a 48–24 victory over Vanderbilt to end the regular season.
+The performance marked the most touchdowns accounted for by a Volunteer in a single game since 2009.
+Milton finished his final season with the Volunteers with an 8–4 record after deciding to opt out of the Volunteers' bowl game.